 Set the volume button as a shutter release.
 This lets you hold the phone in a non-suspicious way while still being able to point it in any direction.
 Cradle it in your handle, let the camera lens peek out, twist your wrist towards the action, and press the button.
 And if you use earphones with inline volume controls, you can use that to trigger the release too.

 Whether you can do this will depend on the camera app you use.
 Some support it by default, others require you to manually enable the option, and others simply can’t do it.
 Most can, though, and you should take advantage of it.

 Use a Stealthy Camera App

 If all of the above is too much of a hassle, then you might be better off with a stealthy camera app.
 These are designed to make the whole process as easy as possible: no need to fiddle with settings, no risk in accidentally taking a shot before silencing the shutter, etc.

-For Android devices, Spy Camera OS 3 is about as good as it gets.
+For Android devices, Spy Camera OS 3 [No Longer Available] is about as good as it gets.
 It’s free to use and comes with two notable features: it runs in the background (so you can take photos even while browsing the web or changing podcasts) and it can auto-shoot when it detects faces.
 Photos can be auto-emailed too.
 If you prefer something simpler, Hidden Camera Snapshot works well enough.